lachhebo/dedukti-editor/README.md

 ### Features

 - [x] Check proofs
-- [x] Display errors message where errors spring from
+- [x] Display errors message and where errors spring from
-- [x] List the unresolved goals depending on the position of the cursor
+- [x] List the unresolved goals depending on the cursor position
-- [x] List the hypothesis linked to th current goal
+- [x] List the hypothesis linked to the current goal
 - [x] Buttons and key bindings to navigate within a proof
 - [x] Basic synthax for dk file
 - [x] Style manager